petersatsuse/azure-compute-docs/articles/virtual-machines/metadata-security-protocol/brownfield.md

 }
 ```

+For Windows VMs, if `ProxyAgentSettings.Enabled` is `true`, the `Microsoft.CPlat.ProxyAgent.ProxyAgentWindows` extension is installed by default.

+For Linux VMs, setting `ProxyAgentSettings.Enabled` to `true` doesn't implicitly install the Proxy Agent Extension.
+To enable the Proxy Agent through the Proxy Agent Extension, there must be an explicit `PUT` REST API call on the `Microsoft.CPlat.ProxyAgent.ProxyAgentLinux` extension.
+The purpose of the Proxy Agent Extension is to enable, automatically update, and report the status of the Proxy Agent.

+### Validate linked rules
-#### Validating the linked rules were applied to your VM

-Check the VM Instance View to confirm the status of the `Microsoft.CPlat.ProxyAgent.ProxyAgentWindows` extension for Windows and `Microsoft.CPlat.ProxyAgent.ProxyAgentLinux` extension for Linux.
+To validate that the linked rules were applied to your VM, check the VM instance view to confirm the status of the `Microsoft.CPlat.ProxyAgent.ProxyAgentWindows` extension for Windows and the `Microsoft.CPlat.ProxyAgent.ProxyAgentLinux` extension for Linux.

-The `ComponentStatus/ProxyAgentStatus/succeeded` status would have an `imdsRuleId` & `wireServerRuleId` which should map to the reference ID of the `InVMAccessControlProfile`.
+The `ComponentStatus/ProxyAgentStatus/succeeded` status should have an `imdsRuleId` value and a `wireServerRuleId` value.
+These values should map to the reference ID of `InVMAccessControlProfile`.

 ```json
 "extensions": [